 - Necessary for regulatory purposes: to allow for calculation of tax payments.

 - In limited circumstances, processed with your consent, for example where your prior authorisation or request is required in order to send you marketing communications.
+You have the right to withdraw your consent at any time, without affecting the lawfulness of processing based on consent before its withdrawal.

 Do we collect information from children?